 He also told the station the incident won't keep him from returning to the area where it happened.

-There have been a number of friendly deer/human encounters across the U.S. this year, including a hunter who actually petted a buck in Wisconsin.
-But this is one of the first encounters that did not end in a friendly manner.
+There have been a number of friendly deer-human encounters across the U.S. this year, including a hunter who actually petted a buck in Wisconsin.
+However, this is one of the first encounters that didn't end in a friendly manner.